nicolaspasqual/Terraform-Azure-vm-k8s.srv/README.md

 :heavy_check_mark: Create the public IPs on Azure

-:heavy_check_mark: Create the master node
+:heavy_check_mark: Create the master node on Azure

-:heavy_check_mark: Create the worker node
+:heavy_check_mark: Create the worker node on Azure

 ## Prerequisites